JasmineMadi/Database-Systems-for-Data-Science/README.md

 ### Homework 1 (due Sep 5)
-1. On GitHuh, fork the repository  https://github.com/MSDS-5315/datajoint-tutorials into your repository.
+1. On GitHub, fork the repository  https://github.com/MSDS-5315/datajoint-tutorials into your repository.
-   Run the `db-course` tutorials in Dev Container in VSCode on your computer or on GitHub CodeSpaces.
+   Run the `db-course` tutorials in Dev Container in VSCode on your computer or on GitHub CodeSpaces, following the README instructions.

 2. On the MySQL server, create a database named `university` and define a table named `person`.
 Make sure it has a well chosen primary key.
  * Connect to the database server